asynkron/gam-web/src/docs/working-with-actors/Routers.md

 ## Routing Strategies

-These are the routing strategies provided by Akka.NET out of the box.
+These are the routing strategies provided by ProtoAct out of the box.

 ### RoundRobin